Sardinia & Chamonix 2025

 Jack following the mental crux on pitch 3 and leading his first alpine pitch (5)

-Last stop on Guy Anne
+Last pitch on Guy Anne

-The spectacular finger crack pitch (4)
+Looking back at the spectacular finger crack of pitch (4)

-The Refuge de l'Envers des Aiguilles
+The Refuge de l'Envers des Aiguilles (left side)

 Woke up to an interesting surprise for our hike out!